Australia and sanctions

-What if I am a designated person or entity who wants to be removed from the list?
+What if I am a listed person or entity and want to be removed from the list?

-If you are a designated person or entity who wants to be removed from the Consolidated List, go to Requests to be De-Listed for further information on how to make a request.
+If you are a listed person or entity and wants to be removed from the Consolidated List, go to Requests to be De-Listed for further information.

 What if my asset has been wrongly frozen?

-If you consider that an asset that you directly or indirectly own or control has been frozen in error, please read the information provided under Wrongly Frozen Assets .
+If you consider that an asset that you directly or indirectly own or control has been frozen in error, go to Wrongly Frozen Assets for further information.